Skip to content

 Which is better to live in, Kochi or Trivandrum?

-Government jobs are considered the best jobs in Trivandrum, making the elderly, retired government workers more respectable than an IT worker.
+Government jobs are considered the best jobs in Trivandrum, making the elderly and retired government workers more respectable than IT workers.
 It would make the elderly population have more money and power in the city than their children.
 It, combined with the ancestral wealth of most people in Trivandrum, makes Trivandrum a paradise for older adults.

-The fact that Trivandrum has 0 shopping malls and very few cinemas is a direct consequence of the abovementioned phenomenon.
+The fact that Trivandrum has no shopping malls and very few cinemas is a direct consequence of the abovementioned phenomenon.

 I hope that the “old” and “new” Trivandrum(s) conflate the best of both worlds and bring progress without diminishing the city’s cultural significance.